yyjhao/docSum/report/report.md

 Furthermore, the coefficients $k_a$ and $k_b$ affect the performance of SenRank, and co-reference alone is even worse than using word overlaps.
+While this can mean that co-reference data along cannot adequately represent the relation between sentences, it can also be due to the fact that the co-reference resolution is not good enough.

 # Conclusion